Alexmhack/django_library/README.md

 Below is the way through which we pass argument to the url tags
 <p><strong>Author:</strong> <a href="{% url 'author-detail' book.author.pk %}">{{ book.author
 }}</a></p>

+We can use the authentication urls from django framework just by adding an include in the root urls which we will be implemented after account/